 Jenna Gibson – World-class Windsurfing

 Jenna Gibson is Folkestone’s home-grown world-class windsurfer.
-She’s hoping for a top 5 place in the 2020 World Championships, and has got to this level thanks to a lot of hard graft.
+She competes right at the top of the World Championships, and has got to this level thanks to a lot of hard graft.
 Her local club – Hythe and Saltwood Sailing Club – has helped her along the way, as well as many training opportunities in the UK’s olympic centres and abroad.
 Jenna spoke to Folkelife about how she got started.

 sailing to surfing

 “I lived in Belgium from the age of 8 to twelve, and that’s quite a landlocked country.
 I started sailing on lakes there, but when we returned to Folkestone, I took up windsurfing.
 Both my parents had been windsurfing instructors so it made sense really.

 “The Hythe Hotshots is the junior training team at the sailing club and from there you get to compete all around the South East of England with other windsurfers.
 It’s really good experience.